 A message can be left on the school’s answer phone 24 hours a day.
 The school will make contact with home if a child is unaccounted for.

 Children absent for more than 3 weeks at one time are required to be removed from the school roll unless there is written verification of a return to school date and an explanation for non-attendance e.g. medical certificate or travel details.
 When there are patterns of unjustified absence or lateness, this will be followed up with parents/caregivers by the Deputy Principal or Principal.

 Under the Education Act 1989, Principal’s approval is required for parents to take children out of school for 3 days or more.
 Please request this in writing by sending an e-mail to email@example.com

 We believe in learning together in a respectful environment.
 The school has a structured, positive approach to learning, both in the classroom and in the playground.

 Waitākiri School responds to inappropriate behaviour at school with "Mucked up, Own up, Put it right, Move on".
 This process allows our children to have a consistent response from staff when they make poor decisions or 'muck up'.
-It is consistent with the understanding that it is the behaviour we want to change (and we want the child to change) so rather than labelling the child we are specific about how they have mucked up and then guide them through the steps so that they can move on.
+We are specific about how they have mucked up and then guide them through the steps so that they can move on.